 As hard as it is predicting wait times, it’s just as hard predicting what time you have to get to Hollywood Studios in order to ride Mickey and Minnie’s Runaway Railway.

-First of all it’s not going to use the Boarding Pass system.
-That means you’ll be able to jump in line for it no matter what time you get to the park.
+First of all, it isn’t using the Boarding Pass system.
+That means you’ll be able to jump in line for it no matter what time you get to the park, and it’s not 100% necessary to be there at park opening to ride it.

 If you are going to Hollywood Studios, you also are probably interested in riding Rise of the Resistance.
 In that case, you definitely need to get there before the park opens to have a chance, and even that isn’t 100%.